-Our specialist lawyers deal exclusively in employer/employee matters.
-Our Employment Tribunal solicitors act on behalf of clients using the no win no fee scheme and are able to pursue or negotiate claims and can provide representation anywhere in the United Kingdom.
+Our specialist lawyers deal exclusively in employer/employee matters and are able to pursue or negotiate claims and can provide representation anywhere in the United Kingdom.
 If you would like to talk confidentially to an experienced solicitor without obligation or charge just use the helpline.

 Employers do have the right to dismiss employees from their job but in all such cases they must use a fair procedure and behave reasonably.
 Other than in exceptional cases which justify instant dismissal they must issue warnings and they need to investigate the work situation to conclude that dismissal is justified.
 If they do not act reasonably an employee may make a compensation claim for unfair dismissal.